SHOWING 1 - 1 OF 1 RESULTS

 If your sponsor does not meet you, there is a Welcome/Information Center in the arrivals area of the Antonio B. Won Pat International Airport for the use of military personnel and their families.
 The Welcome Center has information on Guam and phone numbers to all quarterdecks.
 The desk is manned during peak arrival times, usually from 2 p.m. to 6 p.m. and 11:30 p.m. to 6 a.m.
 A phone is available to use when the desk is not manned.

-Navy personnel must report to their command and the Housing Office before Temporary Lodging Allowance begins.
+Navy personnel must report to their command and attend a Housing brief before Temporary Lodging Allowance begins.
 If you arrive on island during nonworking hours, report / contact your command's quarterdeck to have your orders stamped.
 Check-in with / contact your Command Pay and Personnel Administrator (CPPA) for the current procedure.
-It is recommended you make contact with the the Naval Base Guam Housing Office on the next working day or within 48 hours, they can be reached at 671-333-2081/82.
-This will ensure you are on the housing waiting list and to assure your TLA status.
+It is recommended you make contact with the Naval Base Guam Fleet and Family Support Center to schedule Area Orientation Brief / Intercultural Relations (AOB/ICR) or connect with your sponsor to see if they have registered you for the program.
+AOB/ICR is a required program for all newly reporting Navy personnel to attend.
+The Housing brief is conducted during this mandatory orientation, this will also initiate the housing process and TLA reimbursement.
+To reach FFSC, call 671-333-2056/57 or the Housing Office, please call 671-333-2081/82.
+Attending AOB/ICR and the Housing brief will ensure you are on the housing waiting list and assure your TLA status.

 Check in with your command in the uniform of the day.
 Ask your sponsor what uniform, if any, is required during and after working hours.